pia62941414/Chess/README.md

 Steps Required:

 :encapsulate a cell on chess board.

 :encapsulate common functionality of all chess pieces.

 :To encapsulate King as a chess piece.

-:To encapsulate Queen as a chess piece
+:To encapsulate Queen as a chess piece.

 :To encapsulate Knight as a chess piece.

 :To encapsulate Rook as a chess piece.

 :To encapsulate Bishop as a chess piece.

 :To encapsulate Pawn as a chess piece.

 :To encapsulate a chess move.

 :To encapsulate a chess game.

 :To encapsulate a chess render.

 :To encapsulate a chess player.

 from .render import ConsoleRender from .game import ChessGame